grosser/repo_dependency_graph/Readme.md

         --organization ORGANIZATION  Use user
         --private                    Only show private repos
-        --external                   Also include external projects in graph (can get super-messy) --chef                       Parse chef metadata.rb files
+        --external                   Also include external projects in graph (can get super-messy) --map SEARCH=REPLACE         Replace in project name to find them as internal: 'foo=bar' -> replace foo in repo names to bar
+        --chef                       Parse chef metadata.rb files
         --select REGEX               Only include repos with matching names --reject REGEX               Exclude repos with matching names